-The fundamental theory of the quantum batteries is first and systematically investigated by R. Alicki and M. Fannes~\cite{R.Alicli2013} in $2013$, which is based on the work given in Ref.~\cite{Allahverdyan2004}.
-The upper limit of the battery's ergotropy is estimated by the properties of the free energy and the Gibbs function.
-It is pointed out that the quantum entanglement in the collective charging of quantum batteries is helpful to obtain more ergotropy.
+The fundamental theory of the quantum battery is first and systematically investigated by R. Alicki and M. Fannes~\cite{R.Alicli2013} in $2013$ based on the work given in Ref.~\cite{Allahverdyan2004}.
+The upper limit of the battery's ergotropy (i.e., maximum extractable work) is estimated by the properties of the free energy and the Gibbs function.
+It is pointed out that the quantum entanglement in collective charging of quantum batteries is helpful for extracting more ergotropy.
 Based on this, the research for the quantum battery has made important progress in more than a decade.
-Progress consists of two main aspects: one is to provide proposals for new schemes and quantum systems that can be used to create quantum batteries; the other is to study the impact of quantum resources on the performance of quantum batteries, focusing on extractable work and charging power.
+Progress consists of two main aspects: one is to provide proposals for new schemes and systems that can be used to create quantum batteries; the other is to study the impact of quantum resources on the performance of quantum batteries, focusing on ergotropy and charging power.
 The new proposals included, but were not limited to, nonreciprocal~\cite{BAhmadi2024} and topological~\cite{XYLu2025} quantum batteries.
-The systems for supporting the quantum batteries have also been extended to ultracold atomic gases~\cite{TKKonar2022}, miniature microwave RFs~\cite{Shaghaghi2022,Rodriguez2023}, and nuclear spins~\cite{J.Joshi2022}.
-The effects of the relevant parameters of these systems on the performance of the batteries are investigated correspondingly.
+The charging scheme with wireless energy transfer was also proposed recently~\cite{HuML2025, Dou2025}.
+The systems for supporting the quantum batteries have been extended to ultracold atomic gases~\cite{TKKonar2022}, miniature microwave RFs~\cite{Shaghaghi2022, Rodriguez2023}, and nuclear spins~\cite{J.Joshi2022}.
+The effects of the relevant parameters of these systems on the performance of the batteries were investigated correspondingly.
 As a unique resource for quantum systems, the entanglement has become the focus of research.
-A subset of researchers support the positive impact of the entanglement on quantum batteries~\cite{K.V.Hovhannisyan2013, F.C.Binder2015, D.Ferraro2018, D.Rosa2020}.
-However, other researches show that the entanglement can also have negative effects~\cite{FLiu2025, J.X.Liu2021, JWen2025}.
+A subset of researchers supports the positive impact of the entanglement on quantum batteries~\cite{K.V.Hovhannisyan2013, F.C.Binder2015, D.Ferraro2018, D.Rosa2020}.
+However, other researchers show that the entanglement can also have negative effects~\cite{FLiu2025, J.X.Liu2021, JWen2025}.
 The entanglement of the quantum battery based on the Dicke model was revealed to benefit the coherent work but suppress the incoherent work, and it is pointed out that either the entanglement between the battery and the charger or the quantum coherence inside the battery is important for generating ergotropy~\cite{H.L.Shi2022}.
 Actually, whether the entanglement is beneficial or detrimental to quantum batteries depends on the specifics~\cite{JYGyhm2024, SYLiu2023}.
 Meanwhile, the positive role of quantum coherence as another quantum resource for a battery has been confirmed~\cite{STirone2025, FHKamin2020}.
-Some research even considers the environment interacting with the system as a resource for charging the quantum battery.
+Some research even considers the environment interacting with the system as a resource for charging quantum battery.
 In $2021$, the spin-chain quantum battery in an optical cavity coupled to a Markovian thermal reservoir was investigated and it was shown that the ergotropy can be extracted during the thermal charging~\cite{F.Zhao2021}.
-Recently, the charging system with two qubits, one of which is a quantum battery and the other is a charger, was studied so that a long-distance wireless charging could be achieved by coupling a shared non-Markovian environment~\cite{Song2024}.
-Using the parameters given in that paper, it can be estimated that the ergotropy of the quantum battery tends to zero when the distance between the two qubits is greater than 1.5$\mu m$.
-The above studies are about the qubit batteries and provide valuable data for realistic applications of quantum batteries.
+Recently, the charging system including two qubits as quantum battery and charger was studied so that a long-distance wireless charging could be achieved by coupling a shared non-Markovian environment~\cite{Song2024}.
+Using the parameters given in that paper, it can be estimated that the ergotropy of the quantum battery tends to be zero when the distance between the two qubits is greater than 1.5$\mu m$.
+The above studies are about the qubit batteries and have provided valuable data for realistic applications of quantum batteries.